evancz/guide.elm-lang.org/architecture/effects/random.md

     ]
 ```

 So this is typical.
 Same stuff we have been doing with the user input examples of The Elm Architecture.
-When you click our `<h1>` it is going to produce a `Roll` messages, so I guess it is time to take a first pass at the `update` function as well.
+When you click our `<button>` it is going to produce a `Roll` messages, so I guess it is time to take a first pass at the `update` function as well.

 ```elm
 type Msg = Roll